Mist-Automation-Programmability/mist_runner_collection/README.md

 # mist_runner_collection
 This collection provides a number of Mist automation tasks that can be performed with Postman Runner.
 Each folder represents a task.
 The details can be found under the description of each subfolder.

-Current Tasks include:
+### Current Tasks include:
 - Site Creation
+- Inventory Assignment
-- Device Assignment
+- Bulk Device Actions:
   - Device Naming
+  - Device IP
+- Bulk Site Actions:
+  - Firmware Settings
+  - Webhook
+  - Generic Site Update (put in whatever site settings you want)

-The details for each can be found under the details of that folder.
+The details for each can be found under the details of each folder.

-Note: Site creation requires a google maps API key.
+Note: Site creation requires a google maps API key currently.

 ## Installation:
 There is only really one file needed, the `Mist_Runner_collection.json` from the `Postman Collection` folder